-Under the Viatris Agreement, as of March 31, 2021, we are eligible to receive from Viatris potential global development, regulatory and sales milestone payments totaling up to \$257.5 million in the aggregate with \$205.0 million associated with YUPELRI monotherapy and \$52.5 million associated with future potential combination products.
+Under the terms of the Viatris Development and Commercialization Agreement, as of June 30, 2022, we are eligible to receive from Viatris potential global development, regulatory and sales milestone payments totaling up to \$257.5 million in the aggregate with \$205.0 million associated with YUPELRI monotherapy and \$52.5 million associated with future potential combination products.
 Of the \$205.0 million associated with monotherapy, \$187.5 million relates to sales milestones based on achieving certain levels of net sales and \$17.5 million relates to global development and regulatory actions.
 The \$52.5 million associated with future potential combination products relates solely to global development and regulatory actions.